-Insert new paragraphs 2.33. to 2.33.3., to read:
+Insert new paragraphs 2.34. to 2.34.3., to read:

-- "2.33.
-"Brake Assist System (BAS)" means a function of the braking system that deduces an emergency braking event from a characteristic of the driver's brake demand and assists the driver to achieve a braking output equivalent to a full force demand at the control or to cause full cycling of the Anti-lock Braking System. - 2.33.1.
-"Category A Brake Assist System" means a system which detects an emergency braking condition based on the brake pedal force applied by the driver; - 2.33.2.
-"Category B Brake Assist System" means a system which detects an emergency braking condition based on the brake pedal speed applied by the driver; - 2.33.3.
+- "2.34.
+"Brake Assist System (BAS)" means a function of the braking system that deduces an emergency braking event from a characteristic of the driver's brake demand and, under such conditions: - (a) assists the driver to deliver the maximum achievable braking rate, or - (b) is sufficient to cause full cycling of the Anti-lock Braking System. - 2.34.1.
+"Category A Brake Assist System" means a system which detects an emergency braking condition based on the brake pedal force applied by the driver; - 2.34.2.
+"Category B Brake Assist System" means a system which detects an emergency braking condition based on the brake pedal speed applied by the driver; - 2.34.3.
 "Category C Brake Assist System" means a system which detects an emergency braking condition based on multiple criteria, one of which must be the rate at which the brake pedal is applied."